 If you are the business owner or manager, this is the place to add a short bio.
 Input your first name and last initial—which will be used publicly when you reply to customer feedback—your role in the business (owner or manager), and a short bio.
 Yelp encourages you to include your inspiration for starting the business, what makes you uniquely qualified to operate in this industry, and why you are excited to run the business.

-According to Yelp, users spend twice as much time on a business’ profile if it has photos.
+.
 Highlighting examples of your work is effective for customers to visualize the impact your business can have on their lives.
 If your business provides garage door installation and repair, you should include photos from some of your most visually appealing job sites.
 Or if you’re a new business without a gallery of work, you can include pictures of your team, offices, trucks, or other distinguishing aspects of your business.